Enable or Disable Bluetooth on Ubuntu Linux

 Conclusion:

-This post explained how to turn on or turn off Bluetooth on Ubuntu Linux, a popular computer operating system.
+This guide has walked through how to enable or disable Bluetooth on Ubuntu Linux, a widely used operating system.
 Readers can report any errors found using the comment form located below the main content.

 Was this guide helpful?